mugayoshi/blog-posts/medium/ubuntu_productivity_apps.md

-## Final Thoughts and Your Recommendations
+## Final Thoughts

 Writing this article led me to an interesting discovery.
 While I've been content with Diodon's simplicity, researching alternatives reminded me that there's always something new to try.
-I was particularly impressed by the feature set of **CopyQ**, and I'm planning to give it a spin to see if it can further optimize my workflow.
+I was particularly impressed by the feature set of **CopyQ**, and I'm planning to give it a spin to see if it can further optimise my workflow.